Made in the USA

-- With 750 mg of calcium, 450 IU of vitamin D, 450 mg of magnesium, 75 mcg of vitamin K and 1.5 mg of boron to support bone and joint health.
+- With 750 mg of calcium, 450 IU of vitamin D, 450 mg of magnesium, plus vitamin K and boron to support bone and joint health.†

-- Betatene® - a natural mixed carotenoid blend plus natural mixed vitamin E (mixed tocopherols, mixed tocotrienols) ensure absorption and assimilation of these two vitamins.
+- Formulated with Betatene® – a natural mixed carotenoid blend – plus natural mixed vitamin E (mixed tocopherols, mixed tocotrienols) to enhance nutrient availability and absorption.

 - Chelation, a process that attaches an amino acid with a mineral, enhances mineral absorption.